geekskool/swipeviewjs/README.md

-A library for smooth swiping on touch devices.
+A library for smooth touch-based content sliders.

-To run the example in `index.html`
+See the sample app under `/example`

-    npm start
+    cd example && npm start